1 Legal and enforcement framework

 3.4 Are there any filing fees, and if so, what are they?

 There is a filing fee of up to €50,000, which may increase to €100,000 in exceptional cases.
 In practice, the filing fee usually ranges between €3,000 and €15,000.
-The actual amount depends on the FCO's administrative efforts (in terms of personnel and material) and the economic significance of the transaction.
+The actual amount depends on the FCO's administrative efforts (in terms of personnel and material) and the economic significance (based on the level of turnover, the combined market share etc.) of the transaction.

 3.5 What information must be provided in the notification?
 What supporting documents must be provided?